Updated on February 14, 2018

 Chairman Phillips made clear during debate in removing the open carry protection amendment that, “The law is very clear.
 If you’re lawfully stopped, you have to show [your license].
 Very clear.”
 He then clarified very succinctly, “Let me back up.
 If they have stopped them for a lawful reason.”
 Open carry is a not a lawful reason anymore.
 How so?
 Well, let’s get into some relevant case law in the United States that has ruled on this issue.

 In United States v.
 Deberry, the court even mentioned Texas and was quite clear that the cops must have probable cause to demand ID.
 This is a concealed carry case, but the same principle applies to open carry (I’ll get into that in another case).
-The court found, “Even if this were Texas rather than Illinois, and carrying a concealed weapon was lawful except for felons and a few other classes of ineligibles, the police would have been entitled to accost (Note: if you read earlier in the case, they define “accost” as just an consensual or voluntary stop) DeBerry and ask him whether he was carrying a gun.
+The court found, “Even if this were Texas rather than Illinois, and carrying a concealed weapon was lawful except for felons and a few other classes of ineligibles, the police would not have been entitled to accost (Note: if you read earlier in the case, they define “accost” as just an consensual or voluntary stop) DeBerry and ask him whether he was carrying a gun.
 They might have a hunch he was a felon and so violating the law. ?
 It would not matter, so far as the Fourth Amendment is concerned, as we explained earlier.
 But if the asking crossed over to commanding, so that DeBerry was stopped, then it would be essential that the officers have a reasonable belief and not a mere hunch that if he was carrying a gun he was violating the law. ?But they would have a reasonable belief, because this is Illinois rather than Texas.”
 Since carrying a gun is legal in Texas with certain exceptions for non applicability – like having a license – there is no reasonable belief that a crime is being committed and the mere presence of a gun doesn’t cut it as a valid reason for any non-consensual stop.

 In United States v Nathaniel Black, the court reiterated Terry v.
 Ohio in what constitutes the difference between an investigatory stop and a seizure (not free to leave): “To be lawful, a Terry stop ‘must be supported at least by a reasonable and articulable suspicion that the person seized is engaged in criminal activity.'”
 It goes on, “lawful possession and display of a firearm by another…fails to support the conclusion that Officer Zastrow had reasonable suspicion to detain Black.”
 Finally, and perhaps the most destructive to this stop and frisk argument is where the court ruled, “Being a felon in possession of a firearm is not the default status.
 More importantly, where a state permits individuals to openly carry firearms, the exercise of this right, without more, cannot justify an investigatory detention.
 Permitting such a justification would eviscerate Fourth Amendment protections for lawfully armed individuals in those states.”